 Stanglin's latest book is a result of collaboration with the Wesleyan Center: Reconsidering Arminius (Abingdon/Kingswood, 2014), co-edited with Mark Mann and Mark Bilby.
 For his second turn as a visiting scholar, he worked on two main projects.
 The first project was a book on the history of biblical interpretation (forthcoming with Baker Academic); the second was an article on the Arminian reception of medieval scholasticism, in which he used the rare book collection in the PLNU library.
-His CV is available here.
 His presentation on How to Read the Bible, Then and Now is available here.
 Part 2 Q&A

 Randall Stephens, Summer 2015